danisanguino/mobile-store/README.md

-# Viafirma Product API - MERN Stack Project
+# 📦 Viafirma Product API - MERN Stack Project

 This repository contains a full-stack web application for managing product listings, developed using the MERN (MongoDB, Express, React, Node.js) stack.

+More details inside README.md of frontend and backend

 ## Project Structure